ANamelessDrake/jblib/README.md

 # jblib
 ## Author: Justin Bard

 This module was written to minimize the need to write the functions I use often.

+INSTALL:  ` python3 -m pip3 install jblib `

 ---
 The source code can be viewed here: [https://github.com/ANamelessDrake/jblib](https://github.com/ANamelessDrake/jblib)